mennaelalfy/TechnicalTask-MennaElalfy/README.md

 6. Run **UserAPIs.test** and generate HTML report for the test results using mochawesome by running the command:
 `npx mocha API-tests\UserAPIs.test.js --reporter mochawesome`
 7. HTML report having the test cases results will be generated in the following directory: `mochawesome-report\mochawesome.html`
+8. Previous generated report from previous run is in the following directory: `DOCUMENTATION\Deliverables-HTML-WebReports\APIs-HTMLreport`
 ### Running Pipline using CircleCI
 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/mennaelalfy/TechnicalTask-MennaElalfy/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/mennaelalfy/TechnicalTask-MennaElalfy/tree/main)
+### Documentation
+Test cases documentation, bugs report and suggestions to improve usability and performance for all questions are present in the following directory: `DOCUMENTATION\TestCases&BugsReports`